by Controbuting Author

 The healing portion of aloe vera is found inside of the leaves.
 The gel is in the leaves, and it is known for speeding up the healing process of many skin conditions.
 At the base of the leaves, a sap is found that can stimulate the digestive system.

-What Aloe Vera Can Cure
+What Aloe Vera Can Alleviate

 - Skin Wounds